Fabrice-breizh/Fractales-Explorer/README.md

 Fractal Explorer is free and open source.

-If you enjoy the project, you can help it grow by buying me... not a coffee but some tokens! : ☕ [Buy me some tokens](https://buymeacoffee.com/fabricebreizh) ☕
+If you enjoy the project, you can help it grow by keeping me awake... ☕ [Buy me a cofee !](https://buymeacoffee.com/fabricebreizh) ☕

-Donations mainly help fund the tokens needed to keep experimenting, fixing, optimizing, and adding new ideas to the generator.